Block/Whitelist Edge Extensions using Intune

 Find the Extension ID

-• Repeat this process for all other extensions you want to whitelist, copying their Extension IDs into the notepad.
+• Repeat this process for all other extensions you want to Whitelist, copying their Extension IDs into the notepad.
 You’ll need these Extension IDs when creating a policy in Intune.

-• Go to Devices Configuration > Create > New Policy.
+• Sign in to the Intune admin center > Devices Configuration > Create > New Policy.

 • Select Platform as Windows 10 and later